Marine Mammals

 Almost half of the world’s cetacean species are found in New Zealand waters, with Kaikōura renowned as a marine mammal hotspot.
 Here you can sight many whale/tohorā species, including sperm, humpback, southern right, pilot, minke, beaked and blue whales.

-The Kaikōura region is unique in being home to a year round population of sperm whales/parāoa.
-Kaikōura’s sperm whales are the most well-studied New Zealand population, including both resident and transient individuals, which are predominantly males.
+The Kaikōura region is unique in being home to a year round resident population of at-risk sperm whales/parāoa.
+Kaikōura’s sperm whales are the most well-studied New Zealand population, including both resident and transient individuals, consisting of predominantly males.
+89 sperm whales were recorded in Kaikōura in 1991, compared to 40 individuals documented in 2017.
+Long-term decline has lead to fewer resident whales, with ongoing displacement remaining a concern in relation to decreased ocean productivity and human disturbance.

-An abundance of migratory whale species travel through these nutrient rich waters, including the humpback whale/paikea.
-Throughout June and July humpback whales migrate north from Antarctic feeding grounds, travelling past Kaikōura to breed in tropical waters.
+An abundance of migratory whale species travel through Kaikōura’s waters, including humpback whales/paikea, typically sighted in inshore waters from May-September.
+Peak migration is from June to August, when humpback whales travel north from Antarctic feeding grounds, journeying past Kaikōura to breed in tropical waters.

 Orca/kera wera spend time in Kaikōura coastal waters throughout the year, particularly from September to April.